 - the giving up of a son (Dasharatha had to give up Rama to exile in the forest),

 - the rescue of a people (the rakshasa Subahu oppressed the munis of the jungle, especially Vishvamitra, until Rama destroyed him),

 - the establishment of a royal dynasty (Rama was finally able to reign as King).

 The Hero Comes to Rescue His Love

 The Gospels reveal Jesus as that seed promised to come through the Virgin woman.
-Like Rama came to rescue Sita trapped by Ravana, Jesus came to earth to rescue those trapped by death and sin like.
+Like Rama came to rescue Sita trapped by Ravana, Jesus came to earth to rescue those trapped by death and sin.
 Though, like Rama, he was of Divine Royalty, he willingly emptied himself of privilege and power.
 The Bible describes it like this

 have the same mindset as Christ Jesus:

 6 Who, being in very nature God,Philippians 2:5b-8